Trevin07/Machine-Learning-with-Python/README.md

 ### 🔐 `Fraud Detection Using Support Vector Machines.ipynb`
 Uses SVM to detect fraudulent activities in a financial dataset.

-### 🌳 `Machine learning - Decision Trees.ipynb`
-Demonstrates how decision trees work with examples and visualizations.

-### 🏠 `Predicting house prices using machine learning.ipynb`
-Predicts house prices using regression techniques.
-Good example of feature selection and model tuning.

 ### 📚 `fcc_book_recommendation_knn.ipynb`
 A book recommendation system using collaborative filtering with KNN.

 ### 📱 `fcc_sms_text_classification.ipynb`
 Classifies SMS messages as spam or ham using Natural Language Processing and Machine Learning.

+### 🌳 `Machine learning - Decision Trees.ipynb`
+Demonstrates how decision trees work with examples and visualizations.
 ---

 ## 🛠 Tech Stack